 - Table water and juice are complimentary.

-Please pay for your dinner and wine vouchers in advance, and collect the vouchers with your name badge on the night of the dinner.
+Please pay for your dinner and wine vouchers in advance, then collect the vouchers with your name badge on the night of the dinner.

-- Book by phone: Call 0274 305 326 with the names of attendees, method of payment and your phone number.
+- If no e-mail access call Diane on 0274 305 326 with the names of attendees, method of payment and your phone number.

-- Final booking time, and cancellations: Please provide your booking details by midday on Mon 2 Oct Cancellations with refund or credit of any payment made will be accepted by phone or email as above until noon on Weds 4 Oct.
+- Final booking time: Please provide your booking details by midday on Mon 1 October.
+Cancellations with refund or credit of any payment made will be accepted by phone or email as above until noon on Weds 3 October.
 Please pay in advance of the evening so that we can pay our caterers before the event.

 *Payment is not required if you are attending the presentations only.